nirione/blackjack.cs/README.md

 # blackjack.cs
-terminal-based blackjack written in csharp
+terminal-based blackjack written in csharp the game rules are probably not perfectly defined, however the point of this was to write&learn the C# code, not to perfectly implement the rules of a card game

 .cs is written purely in csharp, comments added to describe the logic behind some used methods